eval-submissions/HeteroG/README.md

 ## Installation
 We will detailed introduced the installation steps of heteroG in this part.
 ### Install python environment.
+We recommand to use anaconda, please download the installation script to install anaconda through the link: https://repo.anaconda.com/archive/Anaconda2-2019.10-Linux-x86_64.sh
-We recommand to use anaconda: https://docs.anaconda.com/anaconda/install/ After the installation, create an environment named heterog with python3.7
+After the installation, create an environment named heterog with python3.7

 `conda create -n heterog python=3.7`